apache/cordova-docs/www/docs/en/2.9.0/guide/getting-started/ios/index.md

     2. **package name**

-      When submitting apps to the App Store, this must be the reverse domain name App ID that is created via the Apple Provisioning Portal (described in the Deploy to <a href="../../../cordova/device/device.html">Device</a> section).
+      When submitting apps to the App Store, this must be the reverse domain name App ID that is created via the Apple Provisioning Portal (described in the Deploy to Device section).
 The Provisioning Portal is accessible once you have paid for and signed into your iOS Developer Account.
 Since you don't need to submit this sample app, this tutorial uses `org.apache.Cordova` plus the `HelloWorld` app name:   `org.apache.cordova.HelloWorld`
     3. **project name**

       This is the name of the actual project.
 Most developers match the project name with the application name, so  in this example it's `HelloWorld`.